Try for Free

 Subaccounts and multi-client management

-This is where the platforms differ mostly, and where the comparison becomes decisive for any agency operator.
-Elastic Email Pro includes full subaccount management, in which each client can have a fully isolated account with its own contacts, campaigns, API keys, and sending domain.
+This is where the platforms differ most decisively, and where the comparison becomes definitive for any agency operator.
+Elastic Email Pro includes full subaccount management - each client gets a fully isolated account with its own contacts, campaigns, API keys, and sending domain.
 The account owner (the agency) can manage and switch between clients without logging out.
-User management lets you assign granular access control for the client to log in to see their own reports without touching campaign settings or billing.
+User management lets you assign granular access control so a client can log in to see their own reports without touching campaign settings or billing.

 Sender has no subaccount system.
-Every client’s contacts, campaign, and data live in the same workspace.
-Managing five clients on Sender means five separate paid accounts, which multiplies the cost by five and eliminates any centralized oversight.
+Every client's contacts, campaigns, and data live in the same workspace.
+Managing multiple clients on Sender means maintaining multiple separate paid accounts, one per client, which multiplies both cost and administrative overhead significantly.

 White-labeling and reseller tools